DMS – Device Manager Server

 (In our terminology device=media player=screen.)

-DMS is a server application which is made to solve scalability (the system can handle more devices), poor network environments, and localized huge device clusters.
-The DMS sits between the master server (CMS – Content Manager Server) and the devices.
-A device can connect to the master directly or to a DMS, from it’s point of view there is no difference.
+DMS is a server application that is made to solve scalability (the system can handle more devices), poor network environments, and localized huge device clusters.
+DMS takes overload from the server providing the assets directly to the connected media players.
+So instead of each media player directly connected to the central Wallboard server and download the assets through the same internet connection.
+It downloads the assets and provides them to the connected media players on the local LAN.
+Also, the DMS collects the reports and statistics from the local devices and reports them up to the central Wallboard server aggregated.
+It sits between the master server (CMS – Content Manager Server) and the devices.
+A device can connect to the master directly or to a DMS, from its point of view there is no difference.
 This means you can freely move a device to a DMS anytime, but you have to know that there are some minor differences in the management.

 Advantages of using DMS: